cloudhead/toto/README.md

 synopsis
 --------

-One would start by forking or cloning the toto-template repo, to get a basic skeleton:
+One would start by forking or cloning the toto-skeleton repo, to get a basic skeleton:

-    $ git clone git://github.com/cloudhead/toto-template.git
+    $ git clone git://github.com/cloudhead/toto-skeleton.git

 One would then edit the template at will, it has the following structure: